 Before I sat down to write this Parisian itinerary, I asked myself what would I have liked to have when I explored Paris for the first time.
 So I came up with a three-days in Paris itinerary for which I would recommend the easily accessible setup of a hop on hop off tour alongside my personalized suggestions.
 This would allow you to get a nice overview of the city’s outline and monuments, while at the same time give you the purpose of looking for authentic locations at a few, distinct stops.

 Note: This article is not sponsored and does not constitute an advertisement.
 It does contain a few friendly affiliate links for accommodation booking, which if you follow and make a reservation, brings us a small commission at no extra cost for you.

 Why should you follow my three days in Paris itinerary?

 Paris has been my primordial dream city for as long as I can remember.
-The first time I got there was on a high school bus trip – I had exactly one night to see what I have been reading and dreaming about for years.
+The first time I got there was on a high school bus trip – I had exactly 12 hours in Paris/ one night to see what I have been reading and dreaming about for years.
 After a quick climb in the Eiffel Tower to say hello and do a reconnaissance of all the monuments, I walked through the entire city (from the Eiffel Tower to Notre Dame and back) until morning with no map and no food.
 See, I had read so much about it that I felt I knew my way completely.
 I was only partly right!

 Five years later I visited Paris with my mother, and though we did get a grasp of the metro, we still ended up walking huge distances, the longest stretch being actually inside the Louvre.
 Thinking back to the entire trip that cost me 200-300 euros for both of us (crowded, smelly bus and 1-star hostel included), paying for a hop on hop off tour would have still been a very smart investment.